Mortal Kombat Main Character Index

 - Spirit Advisor: Serves as this to Ermac in Deception.
 After Ermac helps free his friends, he tags along with Kitana for a bit (as their strong connection keeps him tethered to life) before Nightwolf volunteers to be his spiritual anchor in Armageddon.
 In an example of role reversal, he also serves as this to his former master Bo' Rai Cho in his Deception ending, complete with a Rousing Speech.

 - Spirited Competitor: Has a bit of this in MK9.
 He shows some admiration of Kitana's fighting abilities when they first meet, and his battle cry ("Show me what you can do!") seems to showcase some his more competitive traits.

-- Stance System: In X, his variations are Dragon's Fire, Flame Fist and Dualist.
-Furthermore, his "Dualist" variation allows him to swap between a light and dark chi, changing the properties of his projectiles.
+- Stance System: In X, his "Dualist" variation allows him to swap between a light and dark chi, changing the properties of his projectiles.

 - Supporting Protagonist: Downplayed in 11.
 While he officially returns to being the protagonist in that game, several heroes also have their moments of ass-kicking and Character Development throughout the story, making him fall into this category.
 However, he still plays the most major part in the story, by facing his inner demons as well as having a key role in stopping Kronika.

 - Sword and Fist: Human Liu Kang is a Bare-Fisted Monk for most of his game appearances but has made use of weapons twice.
 The first instances was in 4 where his weapon of choice was the Dragon Sword.
 The second was in 11 where nunchuks were integrated into his gameplay.